Wisconsin has specific child support guidelines that determine the amount of child support a parent is required to pay. The amount may depend on:

 Your wage or salary

-Your investments and other assets
+Your earnings from investments and other assets

 Your work experiences